Nchrist89/In-Command/README.md

 * My tutor Rachel Furlong for Tutoring sessions weekly and guidance.
 Q&A's.
 * My father Ian Christie for suggesting the name 'In Command'.
 * Kevin Powell for all the tips and tricks he has provided in his youtube videos.
+* ChatGPT, Gemini and Sider AI tools for helping me with certain issues. giving me a better understanding of Javascript.